RezdarNajeeb/file-manager/README.md

 ---

-Built with ❤️ using Laravel, TUS Protocol, and MinIO
+<center>Built with ❤️ using Laravel, TUS Protocol, and MinIO</center>